Roop Nagar Ke Cheetey

-Roop Nagar Ke Cheetey is an Indian Marathi language film directed by Vihan Suryavanshi and produced by Mannan Shaah under the banner of ACE Entertainment.
+Roop Nagar Ke Cheetey is an Indian Marathi language drama film directed by Vihan Suryavanshi and produced by Mannan Shaah under the banner of ACE Entertainment.
 The film stars Karan Parab, Kunal Shukla, Aayushi Bhave, Sana Prabhu, Mugdha Chaphekar and Hemal Ingle.
 The film was released on 16 September 2022.

 Synopsis

 It depicts the journey of two childhood friends and their contrasting lives in two different cities after an incident.
 It presents some neglected aspects of friendship that have never been explored before.